isomerpages/moe-mayflowersec/pages/Direct School Admission.md

 <td rowspan="1" colspan="1">
 <ul data-tight="true" class="tight">
 <li>
-<p>Perform two contrasting pieces of music on their main instrument.&nbsp;
+<p>Perform two contrasting pieces of music on applicant’s main instrument.
-Each piece of music should be with a minimum 1 minute duration.&nbsp; Memorization is required for the two music pieces presented at the audition.&nbsp;</p>
+Each piece of music should be with a minimum 1 minute duration.
+Memorisation is required for the two music pieces presented at the audition.</p>
 </li>
 <li>
 <p>Aural testing will also be conducted.</p>
 </li>
 </ul>
 <p></p>
-<p>NB: Applicant&nbsp;should arrange with their primary school for the use
+<p>NB: Applicant&nbsp;should arrange with his/her primary school for the
-of any required instruments for the audition.&nbsp; Only the use of Mayflower Secondary School’s&nbsp; percussion instruments may be arranged.</p>
+use of any required instruments for the audition.&nbsp;Only the use of Mayflower Secondary School’s&nbsp;percussion instruments may be arranged.</p>
 </td>
 </tr>
 <tr>